jervisfm/resqlite/README.md

     - Need to look a go routine leak.
 We die when running with -race detector: FIXED

 * Databases
-    - File paths do not seem to be created properly.
+    - File paths do not seem to be created properly: FIXED
-         - Further investigation reveleded that this is because db.Close() is not being called.
-           Thus, we need to all this to persist any changes that are final.
-Not efficient but we cant open/close database handle for each operation.
-         - Hmm, further testing has shows that closing db may not be necessary.
-It may be sufficient however to close db statement.
-         - For the very first case, may want ot close db anyhow to get all chnages persisted.
+         - Just execute a db statement to get the file to be created.